GW-BIC/.github/profile/readme.md

 Here, you can find:
 - 📂 Repositories containing relevant code for published work!
 - 📝 Scripts/Apps we wrote that may be of use to others!
-- 📽 Presentations generated for onboarding internally, but that anyone may find moderately useful
+- 📽 Presentations generated for internal use, but that anyone may find moderately useful
+- 🔗 A Resources List maintained by the faculty that may also be useful!

 The mission of the Biomedical Informatics Center is to leverage biomedical information, including EHR, social media, and omics data, to predict and improve patient outcomes by developing and using cutting-edge computational technology.